clanfear/SOC321/docs/syllabus.md

 visible raw code and (2) an R Markdown file with all necessary code embedded in the document.
 Reports must be between 2500 and 5000 words and feature between 2 and 5 figures or tables.
-You will turn in a preliminary draft in Week 8 which includes the introduction, a proposal for the methods section, and some exploratory results from the data.
+You will turn in a preliminary draft at the start of Week 9 which includes the introduction, a proposal for the methods section, and some exploratory results from the data.
 You will receive detailed feedback and a code review on these drafts.